 Throughout her career, Ruth Fine served as a mentor to budding librarians and encouraged talented, service-oriented people to enter the field of library and information service, especially in the public sector.
 She was also a leader in the library field, serving as President of DCLA from 1963 to 1964.

 In 2000, Miss Fine left a generous bequest to the DCLA Student Loan Fund to assist future librarians.
 The bequest, supplemented by contributions from DCLA members, has been used each year since 2002 to award interest-free loans for library school students.
-The amount was raised to $6,000 per loan beginning in 2010.
-In 2021, DCLA will be awarding one $6,000 interest-free loan to a library or information science student.
+The DCLA Student Financial Assistance Committee will be awarding one $2,000 interest-free loan to a library or information science student.

 To qualify for this no-interest loan, an applicant must: